ZeylandH/ZeylandH/README.md

 I am well-versed in Java-Oriented programming languages, 3d modeling, Content creation, and

 # Projects
+## Media Creation

+I am a part of a local-scale family business, You Buy We Build.
+We assemble most merchandise - from boxed furniture to large gazebos.

 ## In Progress
 I am currently working on a Resin Lens that uses a unique fluid principle to create dimensionally accurate lenses with exceptionally cheap and accessible parts.